RedisGears/RedisGears/docs/commands.md

 * _CLUSTER_: collects all executions from shards (default in _cluster_ mode)

 !!! tip "RedisGears Trivia"
-    When called with the `CLUSTER` subcommand, RedisGears actually runs a RedisGears function that collects the shards' execution plans... self reference is so paradoxical :)
+    When called with the `CLUSTER` subcommand, RedisGears runs a RedisGears function that collects the shards' execution plans... self-reference is so paradoxical :)

 _Return_